-A team of scientists from Ural Federal University (Yekaterinburg), Bangladesh University of Engineering and Technology and other collaborator have published an article about a new method for the synthesis of magnetic nanoparticles.
+A team of scientists from Ural Federal University (Yekaterinburg), Bangladesh University of Engineering and Technology and other collaborators have published an article about a new method for the synthesis of magnetic nanoparticles.
 Today nanoparticles are used in various fields, from biomedicine to magnetic resonance imaging, data storage systems, environmental reclamation technologies, magnetically controlled liquids, various sensors, and immunoassay systems.

 The manufacture of nanomaterials is a popular area today, and like any other industry, it is wanted to be eco-friendly.
 Scientists work on the so-called green synthesis – environmentally-friendly methods for producing nanomaterials from plant extracts.
 However, many substances contained in natural materials are unstable and quickly enter into oxidation-reduction reactions with certain components of the environment.
 A stabilizer is a very important substance for newly synthesized nanoparticles which was one of the goals of the study conducted by the team of scientists.